Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Understanding the intersection of explainability and contestability of AI systems

-\begin{quote} \textit{The problem is that we citizens, we don't know the technologies used by the public administrations.
-And therefore, we are in a blind world in which we cannot contest, because we don't know what is used and to what purpose and how it works.} (P3) \end{quote}
+Explainability and contestability work towards the same goals and purposes.
+These goals can be summarized as supporting the rule of law and empowering citizens by alleviating opacity and information asymmetry: ``\textit{We cannot contest [if] we don't know what is used and to what purpose and how it works}'' (P3).

-Explanations serve the goal of citizen empowerment by enabling citizens to assess two distinct aspects: the \textbf{acceptability of individual decisions} and the \textbf{overall suitability of a system's deployment}.
-This dual assessment can, in turn, prompt actions of contestation at the individual or collective level.
-In the study's use case, participants explained that an AI system might not be contestable in its individual decisions if all rules are followed; but that global explanations of decision patterns can enable contesting the entire AI system if, e.g., the underlying policy is identified as dysfunctional.
-In contrast, the acceptability of individual decisions becomes crucial when subjects face unfavorable outcomes and must decide whether to contest them.
-P9 noted that acceptability is important so that citizens would not use contestation channels only to impede the process and that citizens have a ``\textit{good faith obligation}'' to ``\textit{not just to throw a cog in the wheel and delay procedures that you know that are going to be inconvenient to you, but are otherwise acceptable}'' (P9).
+Explanations serve these goals through the provision of descriptive and normative information, which in turn enables the assessment of two distinct aspects: the acceptability of individual decisions and the justifiability of a system's deployment overall.
+This dual assessment, in turn, prompts actions of contestation at the individual or collective level.
+The acceptability of individual decisions becomes crucial when subjects face unfavorable outcomes and must decide whether to contest them.
+P9 noted that acceptability is important so that citizens would not use contestation channels only to impede the process, i.e., to ``\textit{not just to throw a cog in the wheel and delay procedures that you know that are going to be inconvenient to you, but are otherwise acceptable}'' (P9).
+When individual contestation is not possible, explanations can enable collective contestation of the entire AI system if, e.g., the underlying policy is identified as unfair or dysfunctional.
+Explanations thus enable stakeholders to assess their attitude in relation to an AI system both locally and globally and to find corresponding contestation actions and channels.
+This differentiation is crucial, as it determines whether contestation is mounted between the decision subject and an officer of the institution, or between a collective of decision subjects and the institution as an organization.